GLOBE Program: Background

-The GLOBE Program seeks to teach students in grades K–12 scientific research skills using real experiments and equipment.
-Students, educators, and scientists collaborate in a unique global learning network.
-The GLOBE Program also engages members of the public as citizen scientist through the GLOBE Observer app.
+The GLOBE Program seeks to teach students in grades K–12 scientific research skills through hands-on experiments and training on equipment.
+Students, educators, and scientists participate in a global learning network.
+The GLOBE Program also allows members of the public to record environmental observations through the GLOBE Observer app.

 GLOBE is sponsored by NASA (National Aeronautics and Space Administration), NOAA (National Oceanic and Atmospheric Administration), and the National Science Foundation, through an inter-agency agreement signed in 1998.
 The U.S. Department of State supports the work of the GLOBE Program internationally and many other organizations support the GLOBE Program in the U.S. and around the world.
+The Suriname coordinator is Monique Pool.

 The program is supported by Education Development Center (EDC) and City College of New York (CUNY), which together operate the GLOBE Implementation Office (GIO), along with a number of partners.
 In addition, NASA's Goddard Space Flight Center (GSFC) manages the GLOBE Data and Information System (DIS) that provides sustained operation and engineering of GLOBE's information technology infrastructure.
 The GIO was supported by the University Corporation for Atmospheric Research (UCAR) in Boulder, Colorado from 2014–2024.